flectra-hq/flectra/doc/reference/cmdline.rst

 Identifying Extra Modules
 -------------------------

-To distinguish between standard and extra modules, Odoo Cloc uses the following heuristic: modules that are located (real file system path, after following symbolic links) in the same parent directory as the ``base``, ``web`` or ``web_enterprise`` standard modules are considered standard.
+To distinguish between standard and extra modules, Flectra Cloc uses the following heuristic: modules that are located (real file system path, after following symbolic links) in the same parent directory as the ``base``, ``web`` or ``web_enterprise`` standard modules are considered standard.
 Other modules are treated as extra modules.